Traditional Georgian Dishes

 Georgian food and wine will surprise and delight with its blend of tastes, smells, shapes and consistencies both new and unfamiliar.
 Foods such as khinkali, khachapuri and churchkhela are so delicious that they are known among foodies the world over, yet a culinary tour of Georgia is not limited to tasting these most famous foods alone: regional and seasonal favorites are also counted among the best of Georgian dishes, for they reflect the nation’s rich (and tasty) heritage.
 Another plus of Georgian cuisine is that everyone, from vegans to vegetarians to avid meat lovers, is sure to find something suited to their preferences.

-To whet your appetite, we present to you the top 10 Georgian dishes that you must try while in country!
+To whet your appetite, we present to you the top 10 Georgian dishes you have to try while in country!

 Khinkali is quintessential Georgian cuisine, and for good reason, for few can resist these plump dumplings made from thinly rolled dough and stuffed with tender minced meat cooked in its own juice.
 A variation of this dish called "kalakuri" was created when khinkali - originally a mountain village dish - arrived to the lowland cities ("kalakuri" means "city" in Georgian).
 It was in the cities that chopped greens began to be added to the minced meat of traditional Georgian khinkali.
 These greens are now the main feature of kalakuri khinkali which, thanks to this seemingly insignificant addition, acquired a spicy aroma that complements the flavor of meat with notes of light summer freshness.